InquestGeronimo/tllm/README.md

 # Start Training <img align="center" width="30" height="29" src="https://media.giphy.com/media/QLcCBdBemDIqpbK6jA/giphy.gif">

 To start training, the minimum requirement is to pass a `project name`, and your Hugging Face `model`/`dataset` stubs.
 The trainer is expecting to ingest a `train` and `validation` split from your dataset prior to training.
-Here is a placeholder [example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of the dataset format the trainer is expecting to receive.
+This is a placeholder [dataset example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of the format the trainer is expecting to receive.

 ```py
 from cyphertune import CypherTuner